ldsouza/ldsouza.github.io/_posts/2016-08-04-what-s-new-in-sql-server-2016-reporting-services.md

 ## Flexible Parameter Positioning

-Report Authors have more control over the positioning of parameters in SSRS reports.
-Parameters can be placed in any position and spaces can be inserted between groups of parameters.
+Report Authors have direct control over the positioning of parameters in SSRS reports.
+Parameters can be inserted in a particular position, moved using drag-and-drop and spaces can be inserted between groups of parameters.

-report author have direct control over parameter positioning.
-You’ll now see the Parameters pane in Design view, where you can insert a parameter in a particular position or move existing parameters using drag-and-drop:

 ![Image]({{ site.url }}/images/blog/whats-new-ssrs-2016/7.JPG)

-Paginated Documents history of reports, formatted for printing, you can export and email.
-Parameters. - Traditional form or reporting

-Paginated Reports is just one of type of reports today that companies use in their BI workloads.

-Data Analyst - self service BI - mostly created in Excel.

-In modern times, people are demanding reprots accessible from mobile devices, tablets, modern experience data visualization.

-Single Purpose tools business data analyst driven report. - data exploration and interactive data visualization.

-Connect to Data - Explore Data - not sure what you wnat to create yet - Drag and Drop data - You can create a report or you may have already found the answer you were looking for.

-Power BI is complementary to Excel.

-Shift to mobile computing - more and more work is being done on mobile devices compared to what it once was. consume on phones and tablets, executives , mobile workers, deliver a great experience on phones and tablets.

-Micrsoft acqired Datazen, interactive BI on mobile devices

-Future Vision